einav242/messenger/README.md

 7. Send a request to download a file from the server
 8. download file from server

-Also, if a new customer has joined or disconnected an existing customer, an appropriate message must be sent to all participants.
+:bulb: Also, if a new customer has joined or disconnected an existing customer, an appropriate message must be sent to all participants.

 It can be assumed that:
 1. The number of messages per customer should not exceed 100 messages.